superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

-Continuous deployment is a software development practice that automatically builds and releases the project into production when new changes pass automated checks and a merged to the main branch.
+Continuous deployment is a software development practice that automatically builds and releases the project into production when new changes pass automated checks and are merged to the main branch.
 Using this practice, it is common to release new versions of the applications multiple times a day, ideally, without users even being aware of the process.